-We work intensely with each individual when they enter the project to identify their individual needs and also ensure they are receiving the appropriate benefits.
-Once the support needs have been identified, the Support Worker will work with the client on devising a suitable and manageable support plan.
+We work intensely with each individual when they enter the project to identify their specific needs and to ensure that they are receiving the appropriate external support.
+Once the support needs have been identified, the Support Worker will work with the Service User on devising a suitable and manageable support plan.

 - Managing accommodation effectively and planning for eventual move-on

 - Mental/ Physical Health

 A Housing Officer is assigned to each house and works alongside the Support Worker to deal with issues such as; maintenance, safety checks, furnishings, support to manage the occupation agreements and breaches.

 Service User participation and involvement is paramount so we hold House Meetings on a monthly basis to allow residents to discuss accommodation related issues and development.
 This is also an opportunity to collect information and views from Service User on how they would like to constructively participate in scheme run activities, contribute to how their supported accommodation is facilitated and changes in the house environment

 The Projects act as a stepping stone to more independent move-on accommodation.
 Once deemed suitable for ‘move-on’, Service User can make the transfer to appropriate independent accommodation.
 Support Workers work closely with Local Authority Homeless Officers to advice of suitability and the availability of permanent accommodation.